marcbachmann/node-html-pdf/README.md

   "phantomArgs": [], // array of strings used as phantomjs args e.g. ["--ignore-ssl-errors=yes"]
-  "script": '/url',           // Absolute path to a custom phantomjs script, use the file in lib/scripts as example "timeout": 30000,           // Timeout that will cancel phantomjs, in milliseconds "renderPause": 3000,        // Pause after onLoadFinished before rendering page, in milliseconds
+  "script": '/url',           // Absolute path to a custom phantomjs script, use the file in lib/scripts as example "timeout": 30000,           // Timeout that will cancel phantomjs, in milliseconds "renderDelay": 3000,        // Pause after onLoadFinished before rendering page, in milliseconds
   // HTTP Headers that are used for requests "httpHeaders": {
     // e.g.